Summary

 There’s no limit to how many Ultimate Rewards points you can earn

-Though some Ultimate Rewards cards – such as the Chase Freedom card – may enforce a cap on the number of points you can earn on bonus categories, there are no overall limits to the number of Ultimate Rewards points that you can earn in a year or over the lifetime of your Ultimate Rewards membership.
-As long as you use your cards, you will accumulate Ultimate Rewards points.
+Though some Ultimate Rewards cards, such as the Chase Freedom Flex, may enforce a cap on the number of points you can earn in quarterly bonus categories, there are no overall limits to the number of Ultimate Rewards points that you can earn in a year or over the lifetime of your Ultimate Rewards membership.
+As long as you use your cards, you’ll accumulate Ultimate Rewards points.

 You can redeem Ultimate Rewards points for a variety of rewards